 - 5.1 The LGSCO Advice team provides comprehensive information and advice to both the public and local authorities on complaints.
 It also produces an annual review of local government complaints which includes an overview of trends, followed by statistical tables detailing the numbers of complaints received from each local authority area broken down into general service areas.
 This data is published on their website. - 5.2 The second data set details the number of decisions made and the outcome of those complaints which the LGSCO has undertaken to investigate fully.
 In terms of outcome the only data published is whether the investigation has led to the complaint being upheld or not upheld.
-Details of the complaints themselves, the decision and any recommendations are now only available in the form of individual published decisions as they are released throughout the year. - 5.3 In the year to 31 March 2022 the LGSCO made decisions on 11 new complaints about City of Lincoln Council services.
-This is in line with expected numbers and demonstrates a small decrease on the previous two years, which saw 12 and 14 complaints respectively moving to the Ombudsman stage.
+Details of the complaints themselves, the decision and any recommendations are now only available in the form of individual published decisions as they are released throughout the year. - 5.3 In the year to 31 March 2023 the LGSCO made decisions on 13 new complaints about City of Lincoln Council services.
+This is in line with the previous two years, which saw 11 and 12 complaints respectively moving to the Ombudsman stage.